stagas/memoize/README.md

 Available options:

-    expire  : 30000   // Expire time in ms
-    exclude : []      // Array of methods to exclude from memoizing only    : []      // Array of methods to memoize only error   : true    // If false, ignore errors and memoize anyway.
+    expire  : 30000   // Expire time in ms (false to never expire) exclude : []      // Array of methods to exclude from memoizing only    : []      // Array of methods to memoize only error   : true    // If false, ignore errors and memoize anyway.
 Useful if your function doesn't callback an error